mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/mindspore.nn.Dropout.md

 ## Use Pattern

-PyTorch：**p** - Probability of an element to be zeroed.
-Default: 0.5.

-PyTorch: The parameter P is the probability of discarding the parameter.
+The probability of P parameter in PyTorch is the dropping parameter.

-MindSpore：**keep_prob** ([*float*](https://docs.python.org/library/functions.html#float)) - The keep rate, greater than 0 and less equal than 1.
-E.g. rate=0.9, dropping out 10% of input units.
-Default: 0.5.

-MindSpore：The parameter keep_prob is the probability of carding the parameter.
+The probability of keep_prob parameter in MindSpore is the retention parameter.

 ## Code Example